Understanding Your True Cost of Poor Quality and How to Reduce It

 To successfully reduce the product cost of poor quality, companies must:

-- Accurately keep track of the five major costs due to poor quality
+· Accurately keep track of the five major costs incurred because of poor quality

-- Implement corrective action plans to significantly reduce such waste from having a corrosive impact on their bottom lines
+· Implement corrective action plans to significantly reduce such waste from having a corrosive impact on the bottom line

-In addition, they must invest time and money in the hiring of process-minded professionals who can work with their factories to implement effective quality systems.
+In addition, companies must invest time and money in the hiring of process-minded professionals who can work with their factories to implement effective quality systems.

 Ultimately, for brands that achieve the final step of quality management, what Philip Crosby terms “certainty,” remaining errors may drop to 2.5 percent of total sales—the equivalent of millions of dollars in savings for a company and its shareholders.